 The National knowledge commission (NKC) has observed that teachers are the single most important element of the school system.
 The prosperity of a nation depends on its enlightened human resource, which depends on the quality of education.
 Quality relies on a teacher which in turn relies on quality of teacher education.
-The two year B.Ed course is a pre-service teacher training programme offered by GRI as per NCTE Regulation, 2014 with basic objective to prepare quality secondary school teachers in Science and Mathematics in Indian school system.
-The programme aims at Science and Professional studies comprising foundations of education, pedagogy of school subjects and practicum related to the tasks and functions of a school teacher.
+The four year Integrated B.Sc.B.Ed course is a preservice teacher training programme of NCTE under Regulation, 2014 with basic objective to prepare quality of secondary school teachers in Science and Mathematics in Indian school system.
+NCTE 2014 emphasised on introduction of four year integrated B.Sc.
+B.Ed and B.A.B.Ed programmes in all central Universities.
+This tertiary level programmes are a link between higher secondary education and post graduate level education.
+The programme aims at integrating general studies comprising Science and Professional studies comprising foundations of education, pedagogy of school subjects and practicum related to the tasks and functions of a school teacher.
 It maintains a balance between theory and practice, and coherence and integration among the components of the programme.
 The course also ensures opportunities for higher learning of the students.
-The syllabus is designed in four semesters.
+The syllabus is designed in eight semesters.
+B.Sc, B.Ed is offered in Mathematics, Physics and Chemistry under the umbrella of Sciences.